soumyadip1997/qepsilon/README.md

            sh create.sh

-## Running feature extraction scripts

-For extracting the features of all the decoys run the scripts in Feat_script directory-
+Then we extract the features of all the decoys by running the scripts in Feat_script directory-

-Extract one hot encodings for all the atoms of  decoys
+For extracting one hot encodings of all the atoms of  decoys

       python atom_feat.py --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

-Extract the gdtts of all  decoys
+For extracting the gdtts of all  decoys

       python gdtscores.py --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

-Extract all the same and different residue atom neighbours of all  decoys
+For extracting the same and different residue atom neighbours of all  decoys

       python neigh_atom.py --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

-Extract all the residue neighbours of all decoys
+For extracting all the residue neighbours of all decoys

       python neigh_res.py  --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

-Extract the  number of atoms present inside each residue of all decoys
+For extracting the  number of atoms present inside each residue of all decoys

       python res_number.py  --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

-Extract transformer feature for each residue of all  decoys
+For extracting transformer feature for each residue of all  decoys

       python transformer_feat.py --decoy-location Q-epsilon/ --output-location Q-epsilon/Features/

-### Parameters
+**Parameters**

 --decoy-location   Location of the unzipped CASP folders

 --output-location  Location for storing the output features

 Then we need to create Train,Val and Test Set

-## Creating Train and Validation  Set

 Run the scripts inside Train_Val_Test directory.